UmarIqbalHaqqani/AI-Assisted-Code-Editor-with-Real-Time-Collaboration/README.md

-# ⚡SynapseCode - AI Assisted Code Editor with Real-Time Collaboration
+# AI Assisted Code Editor with Real-Time Collaboration

 ## Overview

-SynapseCode is a lightweight, AI-assisted code editor designed to empower developers with real-time multi-user collaboration and advanced AI-driven features.
-Built with a secure and intuitive workspace, SynapseCode not only supports live code editing and file management but also enhances productivity with AI-powered linting, auto-completion, documentation generation, and syntax correction.
+A lightweight, AI-assisted code editor designed to empower developers with real-time multi-user collaboration and advanced AI-driven features.
+Built with a secure and intuitive workspace, it supports live code editing and file management while enhancing productivity with AI-powered linting, auto-completion, documentation generation, and syntax correction.

 ## Problem Statement